stat545ubc-2024/Eric-Xiang-2024/output/README.md

-**t6This is an output folder for MDA2m, containing the outputs from MDA2 task2**
+**This is an output folder for MDA2, containing the outputs from MDA2 task2**